 If knots are available, they’ll significantly reduce the strength of Hemlock wood and the wood tend to split and crack so easily.

-Hemlock wood with the smooth grain is quite strong.
+Hemlock wood with a smooth grain is quite strong.

 Is Hemlock Good for Building?